 Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 Roofing represents only 3% of construction costs.
-Yet, many builders, architects / specifiers, roofing contractors and even home / building owners look to reduce their total construction and/or renovation costs, and all to often they find these savings in roofing.
+Yet, many builders, architects / specifiers, roofing contractors and even home / building owners look to reduce their total construction and/or renovation costs, and all too often they find these savings in roofing.
 This cost cutting comes not only at the expense of installation quality, but also with the use of inefficient roofing materials.
-Two most common roofing choices are asphalt shingle for pitched roofs and Epdm ‘rubber’ for flat roofs.
+Two most common roofing choices are asphalt shingles for pitched roofs and EPDM ‘rubber’ for flat roofs.
 The former is made directly from oil, and the latter is made with oil by-products and other chemicals.

 Cool Roofing